epam/edp-install/docs/headlamp-user-guide/add-library.md

   !![Integrate with Jira server](../assets/headlamp-user-guide/headlamp-library-jira-server.png "Integrate with Jira server")

-14. Select the **Integrate with Jira Server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.
+14. Select the **Integrate with Jira server** check box in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.

   !!! note